Atlas Obscura: History

-Obscura Day

 In 2010, the site organized the first of the international events known as Obscura Day.
 Thuras has stated that one of the site's main goals is "Creating a real-world community who are engaging with us, each other and these places and getting away from their computers to actually see them."
 As of 2021, Atlas Obscura has originated Atlas Obscura Societies organizing local experiences in nine cities, including New York, Philadelphia, Washington D.C., Chicago, Denver, Los Angeles, and Seattle.

+Sommer Mathis (formerly of The Atlantic's CityLab) was the site's editor-in-chief from 2017 to 2020.
+She was succeeded by Samir Patel, formerly of Archaeology magazine, who became the site's editorial director in 2020 and editor-in-chief in 2021.

 In October 2014, Atlas Obscura hired journalist David Plotz as its CEO.
-In 2015, Atlas Obscura raised its first round of major funding, securing $2M from a range of investors and angels including The New York Times.
+David Plotz was the site's CEO for five years (October 2014 – November 2019).
+Warren Webster, former president and CEO of digital publisher Coveteur, and co-founder of website Patch, assumed the position in March 2020.In 2015, Atlas Obscura raised its first round of major funding, securing $2 million from a range of investors and angels including The New York Times.

 In September 2016, the company published its first book, Atlas Obscura: An Explorer's Guide to the World's Hidden Wonders written by Foer, Thuras, and Ella Morton under Workman Publishing Company.

-Guided travel

-In 2016, the company expanded into travel, offering two guided trips.
-Since 2019, Atlas Obscura has been leading unusual trips to places like Mexico to witness the Monarch butterfly migration or Lisbon to learn how to make pasteis de nata.

-Atlas Obscura's General Manager of Trips, Mike Parker, received praise for his division's vocal reassurance of travelers displaced by the COVID-19 pandemic.
-Parker explained to customers via email/blog:

-"When you join one of our trips, we want you to have peace of mind.
-We want you to know that, if circumstances change, we’ve got your back.
-If you join a 2020 departure and ultimately decide that it’s not the right time or place to travel, we’ll help you update your plans by transferring your reservation to a future date, or to another trip, without cancellation penalties.
-In the unlikely event we need to cancel a departure, we’ll refund everything you’ve paid us for it.”

-Gastro Obscura

-Following a second fundraising effort that netted $7.5M, in late 2017 the site launched Gastro Obscura, a food section covering "the distinctive food locations of the world."
+Following a second fundraising effort that netted $7.5 million, in late 2017 the site launched Gastro Obscura, a food section covering "the distinctive food locations of the world."

-Daily podcast (COVID-19)

-As the COVID-19 quarantine continued to threaten travel plans worldwide, Atlas Obscura determined to bring the sites to their audience (in place of encouraging people to visit the sites in person).
-To this end they launched a short (12-20 minutes) four-times-per-week podcast.
-"The Atlas Obscura Podcast" was introduced on 26 February 2021.
-The first full-length podcast (14 March), "The Gates of Hell" (0:13:02), described a long-burning underground fire in Turkmenistan.